You can book an appointment in person

 Appointments are also released each morning for patients who need to be seen that day.

-Sometimes, it may be more convenient for you to speak to a doctor or nurse by telephone rather than visiting the surgery.
+It may be more convenient for you to speak to a doctor or nurse by telephone rather than visiting the surgery.
 If so, please ask for a telephone appointment.
-The doctors are very happy to do this in appropriate circumstances.
+The Dr or nurse may ask you to do a video consultation if they feel this would be helpful

 Morning or afternoon telephone appointments can be arranged by our reception staff.
 A specific time cannot be given; calls are often made by the doctor at the end of morning or afternoon surgery but could be made earlier if the doctor is available.
 Please let us know which phone number we can contact you on.